ceedee666/information_systems_lecture/README.md

 # Information Systems
-This repositroy contains the model used in my lecture on information systems at the FH Aachen.
+This repository contains the model used in my lecture on information systems at the FH Aachen.